Back to BlogTestosterone Education

 testosterone levelsnormal testosteronetestosterone by agetotal testosteronefree testosterone

-One of the most common questions men ask after getting their blood work back is: "Are my testosterone levels normal?"
-It sounds like a simple question, but the answer is more nuanced than most people expect.
-"Normal" depends on your age, the time of day the blood was drawn, the specific test used, and — critically — on whether your provider is looking at population reference ranges or at what is actually optimal for your health and well-being.
+Total testosterone declines roughly 1% per year after age 30, leaving most men with 20% less by 50 and 30% less by 60 (Travison et al., JCEM 2017).
+One of the most common questions after blood work comes back is: "Are my testosterone levels normal?"
+The answer depends on your age, the time of day the blood was drawn, the specific test, and whether your provider is comparing against population reference ranges or against what is actually optimal for how you feel and function.

 Total Testosterone vs. Free Testosterone: What Is the Difference?

-When your doctor orders a testosterone test, the result typically comes back as "total testosterone."
-But total testosterone is only part of the picture.
-To truly understand your hormonal status, you need to know about both total and free testosterone — and why they can tell very different stories.
+When a doctor orders a testosterone test, the result usually comes back as "total testosterone."
+That number alone is not enough.
+You need both total and free testosterone, and they can produce very different conclusions about the same patient.

 Total Testosterone

 Total testosterone measures all the testosterone circulating in your bloodstream.
-However, approximately 98% of that testosterone is bound to proteins — primarily sex hormone-binding globulin (SHBG) and albumin.
-When testosterone is bound to SHBG, it is tightly locked up and essentially unavailable for your body to use.
-Albumin-bound testosterone is more loosely attached and can be released more easily, but it is still not immediately active.
+About 98% of that testosterone is bound to proteins, primarily sex hormone-binding globulin (SHBG) and albumin.
+SHBG-bound testosterone is locked up and unavailable for the body to use.
+Albumin-bound testosterone is more loosely attached and can be released, but it is still not immediately active.

 Free Testosterone

 Free testosterone is the roughly 2% of your total testosterone that circulates unbound to any protein.
-This is the testosterone that is immediately available to enter cells and activate androgen receptors — in other words, this is the testosterone that is actively doing the work.
-Free testosterone drives muscle protein synthesis, supports cognitive function, regulates mood, and fuels libido.
+It is the testosterone that can enter cells and activate androgen receptors.
+Free testosterone drives muscle protein synthesis, cognitive function, mood regulation, and libido.

-It is possible to have a total testosterone level that falls within the "normal" range while your free testosterone is actually low.
-This is especially common in men with elevated SHBG, which can occur with aging, liver conditions, hyperthyroidism, and certain medications.
-Always request free testosterone testing alongside total testosterone for the complete picture.
+Total testosterone can be in the "normal" range while free testosterone is actually low.
+This is common in men with elevated SHBG, which occurs with aging, liver conditions, hyperthyroidism, and certain medications.
+Always request free testosterone alongside total testosterone whenever you test.

 Bioavailable Testosterone

 Some providers also measure bioavailable testosterone, which includes both free testosterone and albumin-bound testosterone.
-Since albumin binds testosterone loosely and releases it relatively easily, bioavailable testosterone gives a broader estimate of the testosterone that is functionally available to your tissues.
-Together, total, free, and bioavailable testosterone provide the most complete view of your hormonal status.
+Because albumin binds testosterone loosely, bioavailable testosterone is a broader estimate of what is functionally available to tissues.
+Total, free, and bioavailable testosterone together give the fullest view of your hormonal status.

 Normal Testosterone Levels by Age

-Testosterone levels are not static.
-They peak in early adulthood and decline gradually with age.
-The following ranges represent general population reference ranges for total testosterone based on major laboratory standards.
-Keep in mind that individual variation is significant, and these ranges are guidelines rather than rigid cutoffs.
+Testosterone peaks in early adulthood and declines gradually with age.
+The ranges below are general population reference ranges for total testosterone based on major laboratory standards.
+Individual variation is significant, so treat these as guidelines, not rigid cutoffs.

 Men in Their 20s